 This is when the rodeo runs overflow rides for a few events. it was fantastic last year because there were very few people in the audience so you can get a good view of the arena.
 Plus it was free to get in.
-They do steer wrestling, Tie Dow roping, and team roping.
+They do steer wrestling, Tie Down roping, barrel racing and team roping.
 You can sit right up in front in the box seats (best seats in the house).

 Set the camera to "High Speed Continuous Mode".
 The symbol for this is usually a series of overlapping boxes.
 When you press the shutter, it should fire off multiple shots all at once.
 I usually fire off a burst of 4-5 shots to ensure that I get some good images off each action shot.
 It also improves your chances of getting a perfectly focused image.

 Focus should be set to "al servo" for a Canon or "Continuous Focus" on a Nikon.

 Exposure metering can be set at the default (usually Evaluative or Matrix metering).

 I usually set my white balance to shady to add a little warmth to the pictures.